-Sewerage 1.
-How many houses in your Shnong have individual toilets i) with septic tank but without soak pit ii) with septic tank and soak pit iii) without any septic tank or soak pit 10/.
-(SEPTICTANK) 2.
-How are the septic tanks cleared?
+Sewerage How many houses in your Shnong have individual toilets with septic tank but without soak pit 1) iii with septic tank and soak pit in) without any septic tank or soak pit How are the septic tanks cleared?
 THRU SMB.
-3. How many houses in your Shnong do have shared toilets? : 20% (Sharing by 4.
-How many houses in your Shnong do have shared toilets?: 20% (Sharing by How many houses in your Shnong do have pit latrines?: - Charing by Toward Field To Localied mulin 5.
-Is provision of sewerage system a priority for your Shnong? : YES. be foreign 6.
-How many houses in your Shnong will take connection to the sewerage system, if provided by the Government?: DATA NOT AVAILABLE AT PRESENT 7.
-How much money can a household spend for obtaining connection to the sewerage system?
+How many houses in your Shnong do have shared toilets? : 20/-How many houses in your Shnong do have pit latrines?
+Is provision of sewerage system a priority for your Shnong?: How many houses in your Shnong will take connection to the sewerage system, if provided by the Government?: DATA NOT AVAILABLE AT PRESENT How much money can a household spend for obtaining connection to the sewerage system?
 8. What amount would be convenient for a household to pay as quarterly user fees?
 Water Supply 1.
-What is the source of water supply to the Dorbar? a) Municipal supply b) Supply by the PHE Department c) Borewell D. P.Ws. - 1005. d) Open well e) Any other source 2.
-No. of house connections in the Dorbar 275 (Rer Colony), 100 (APRON) AT LUMSHINGAIN.
-3. Total hours of supply by the Municipality/ PHE Department 1 Hr.
-0007 Shillong 6
+What is the source of water supply to the Dorbar? a) Municipal supply b) Supply by the PHE Department Let Borewell D 77 NS . - 4 NWS d) Open well e) Any other source 2.
+No. of house connections in the Dorbar 275 (Ree (dony), 100 (APRO) 47 3 Total hours of supply by the Municipality/ PHE Department